(Miss)understood: Reception

 (Miss)understood received positive reviews from music critics.
-Neil Z.Yeung of AllMusic gave the album four out of five stars.
-In his review he stated while the highs threaten to eclipse the rest of the songs on (Miss)understood, the LP is one of her best and most underrated.
-CDJournal called it a "very catchy album".
-Eikaku Kenta of VIBE stated: "She is always trying new things and surprising the world, so here is the best New Year's present for New Year's Day 2006!"
+Neil Z. Yeung’s gave the album a strongly positive review, highlighting (Miss)understood as a bold, genre‑blending standout in Hamasaki’s early catalog.
+He praised its unexpected funk, gospel, and R&B‑pop influences and singles out multiple tracks as invigorating high points.
+Overall, he frames the album as one of her best and most underrated, making the tone clearly enthusiastic and appreciative.

+CDJournal noted in their review that Hamasaki was in a transitional phase but still delivered a very catchy album built mostly from strong singles.
+Eikaku Kenta of VIBE gave the album a very positive review, praising Hamasaki’s consistent million‑selling success and presenting the album as a major, hit‑filled release with impressive visual production; framing the project as a special New Year’s gift to fans, emphasizing her creativity and ambition.

 A commercial success, (Miss)understood sold 653,830 copies in its first week of release, and debuted at number one on the Oricon Albums Chart.
 This marks Hamasaki's seventh consecutive chart-topping studio album, starting with her first album A Song for ×× in January 1999.
 On its second week, the album dropped to number two on the chart with sales of 82,371 copies.
 (Miss)understood fell to number three on its third week on the charts with sales of 38,861 copies.
 The album charted at number eight on its fourth charting week with sales of 25,885 copies, before dropping out of the top ten entirely the following week.
 It charted in the top 300 for 32 weeks.
 Since the album sold 877,433 copies in 2006, it became the eighth best-selling album of the year in Japan and was also the year's second best-selling original studio album by a female artist behind Hikaru Utada's Ultra Blue.
 The album was certified million by the Recording Industry Association of Japan (RIAJ) for shipping over one million copies in the country, becoming Hamasaki's final album to do so.
 Aside from its success at home, (Miss)understood also found success overseas; in Taiwan the album topped the G-Music Combo Chart and J-Pop Chart.